0xABADCAFE/tkg-mixer/README.md

 ## Considerations
 The game already has quite high system requirements.
 Consequently, the aim is to design with 68040/68060/Emulation in mind.
 This section is a bit of a brain dump.

+### Concepts
+- Frame: A set of 16 sample values that will be processed together, including fetching, normalisation to a given volume, for playback.
+- Packet: A number of frames (min 1) that will be processed in a single mixing upadte operation.
+- Line: Any set of data that is aligned to and accessible as a cache line.

 ### CPU Considerations
 | Target | Feature | Implications |
 | - | - | - |